jparrent/usvotesgraphs/README.md

 ### 1.1 Why do Data Science with Classes?

-More often than not, data scientits need to write one-off, bare-bones scripts to accomplish a specific or time-sensitive task.
+More often than not, data scientists need to write one-off, bare-bones scripts to accomplish a specific or time-sensitive task.
 In order to add more functionality, refactoring the code is usually needed, particularly when the scripts are old.
 I have found it incredibly beneficial to start a project as close to a well-organized state as possible, and in terms of both setting up project directories and defining functions within a set of classes:

 * organize a directory tree before coding anything (optional: [cookie-cutter](https://github.com/audreyr/cookiecutter))